blampe/hearring-aid/docs/self-hosted-mirror-setup.md

 docker compose exec search remove-backup-archives
 ```

 The below will validate and build missing indices.
-If you ran the above to download/import, this task should be relatively qiuck; otherwise it can take an hour or more.
+If you ran the above to download/import, this task should be relatively quick; otherwise it can take an hour or more.
 ```bash
 docker compose exec indexer python -m sir reindex --entity-type artist --entity-type release
 ```

----

-## 7. Schedule Weekly Index Updates

 Edit `/etc/crontab` and add:
 ```
 0 1 * * 7 root cd /opt/docker/musicbrainz-docker && /usr/bin/docker compose exec -T indexer python -m sir reindex --entity-type artist --entity-type release
 ```

 ---

-## 8. Configure Replication Token and Start Replication
+## 7. Configure Replication Token and Start Replication

 ```bash
 docker compose down